 Working time is defined as the time during which the employee must be available to the employer.
 Travel to and from work, however, is not considered working time.
 If the work has to be performed outside the usual place of work and the travel time is longer than the usual commuting time to work, the time difference is considered working time.

-Under Liechtenstein law daily work may not begin before 6 am and may not last longer than 11 pm The start and end of the day's work may be changed between 5 am and midnight if employees are represented within the company (see 4.5 Employee Representations), or in case there is no such representation, the majority of the affected employees agree.
+Under Liechtenstein law, daily work may not begin before 6 am and may not continue after 11 pm.
+The start and end of the day's work may be changed between 5 am and midnight if employees are represented within the company (see 4.5 Employee Representations) or, if there is no such representation, if the majority of the affected employees agree.
 In this case too, the maximum daily working time is 17 hours.
 The daily working time of the individual worker must be within a daily time period of 13 hours, including breaks and overtime.

-The maximum weekly working time in Liechtenstein is:
+The maximum weekly working time in Liechtenstein is as follows:

 For certain groups and entities, the weekly working time may be temporarily extended by up to four hours.

 Overtime work, on the other hand, is defined as exceeding the maximum working hours.
-This may only be exceeded in exceptional cases, for example in the case of: urgency of the work, extraordinary workload, inventories, clearance of accounts and liquidation work, work to prevent or eliminate operational disruptions (unless the employer can be reasonably expected to take other precautions).
+This may only be exceeded in exceptional cases, such as in the case of the urgency of the work, extraordinary workload, inventories, clearance of accounts and liquidation work, or work to prevent or eliminate operational disruptions (unless the employer can be reasonably expected to take other precautions).